-In response to wide-spread concern at abuse which occurred in faith-based institutions the Government extended the Inquiry’s Terms of Reference to include such abuse and neglect.
-This was supported by the leaders of the Catholic Church in Aotearoa New Zealand and follows multiple international and national inquiries raising concerns about child abuse in the global Catholic Church.
+In response to widespread concern at abuse which occurred in faith-based institutions the Government extended the inquiry’s Terms of Reference to include such abuse and neglect.
+This was supported by the leaders of the Catholic Church in Aotearoa New Zealand and followed multiple international and national inquiries raising concerns about child abuse in the global Catholic Church.

-This investigation will examine abuse which occurred in the care of the Catholic Church in Aotearoa New Zealand.
+This investigation examined abuse in the care of the Catholic Church in Aotearoa New Zealand.
 The Catholic Church has provided care to children, young people and vulnerable adults from the 19th Century, and continues to provide care today.
-The care provided has extended from its broadest pastoral obligations, to care within different institutional settings and entities including residential and non-residential care and schools.
-The Inquiry will investigate abuse and neglect that occurred from 1950 to 1999, and has the discretion to consider abuse that occurred before 1950, and from 1999 to the present day.
+The care provided has extended from its broadest pastoral obligations to care within different institutional settings and entities, including residential and non-residential care and schools.

-The investigation will gather information about what happened, why it happened, and the impacts of abuse that may have occurred at the hands of priests, religious or lay employees of the Church.
-It will investigate whether there are any systemic, structural, institutional or other factors special to the Church which contributed to the abuse occurring or which affected the Church’s response to abuse.
+The investigation examined what happened, why it happened, and the impacts of abuse that may have occurred at the hands of priests, religious or lay employees of the Church.
+It looked at whether there are any systemic, structural, institutional or other factors special to the Church which contributed to the abuse occurring or which affected the Church’s response to abuse.

 The scope of investigation into the Catholic Church can be read here.

-The redress processes of the Catholic Church are being examined in a public hearing on faith-based redress in November and December 2020.
+The redress processes of the Catholic Church were examined in a public hearing on faith-based redress in November and December 2020.
 More information on this hearing can found here.